CMI-SORO/first-contributions/.github/CONTRIBUTING.md

 If you're making changes to a translation, please request a review from our previous contributors who has translated to the respective translation.
 Our goal is for all translations to have the same content as the English one (`Readme.md`) (Except for links to other translations.
 We realised that it doesn't add much value)

+### First Contributions

+Adding your name to the `Contributors.md` file is a potential first contribution.
+This helps you get familiar with the process of making a contribution and is a great way to start.

+### Contributing to Translations

+Contributing to translations is a possible first contribution.
+If you are fluent in a language other than English, you can help by translating the content of this repository into that language.
+This helps make the content accessible to a wider audience.

 ### Our reviewers :sparkles:

 | Language Name | Name in English | Reviewers|